muccc/gr-iridium/README.md

 #### `-q`: Queue Length
 For each channel (by default there is one), a queue is filled with samples where the detector has detected activity.
 By default each queue is 500 frames long.
 You can tweak the length of the queue(s) with this option.

+#### `--debug-id`: Output debug information for a specific burst
+Each burst which is detected gets assigned an id.
+It appears in the output data as `I:xxxxxxxxxxx` for bursts which were decoded into frames.

+Set this option (e.g. `--debug-id=23`) to output debug information for burst number 23.
+Debug information includes:

+ - Debug prints on `stdout`.
+ - Raw sample files written to `/tmp/signals`.